-Dermatology Elective for Visiting Fourth-Year Medical Students
+Dermatology Elective Information for Visiting Medical Students

 Student evaluations will be based on their clinical performance, participation in conferences, and a written multiple choice and kodachrome examination based on the textbook reading at the end of the rotation.